 \textbf{VeRi-776} has relative more images per identity on average.
 Therefore, we increase the neighborhood size $k_1$ accordingly.
-Results show that we produce the second-best mAP, which equals 87.50\%.
-Although our method does not rank first for CMC@1, there is only 0.42\% difference compared to the best result obtained by $\alpha$QE.
+Results show that we produce the second-best mAP, which equals 87.26\%.
+Although our method does not rank first for CMC@1, there is only 0.24\% difference compared to the best result obtained by $\alpha$QE.
 Our method achieved the balance between CMC@1 and mAP.

 \textbf{VERI-Wild.} We can significantly boost the baseline performance on the small, medium, and large subsets of VERI-Wild.
-By comparing the results across different subsets, we can observe that the $k$-reciprocal rule begins to fails as the testing set becomes larger.
+By comparing the results across different subsets, we can observe that the $k$-reciprocal rule begins to fail as the testing set becomes larger.
 The mAP improvements for $k$-reciprocal re-ranking are 3.58\%, 3.33\%, 3.09\% for small, medium, and large, respectively.
 However, our method is robust to the test set size achieving 11.42\%, 12.99\%, and 13.24\%.
 Some methods run out of memory halfway.

 \textbf{VehicleID.} The metric mAP is not provided because there is only one correct match in the gallery set for each query image.
-Instead, we report CMC@5 which measures the probability of having the correct match in top-$5$ candidates.
+Instead, we report CMC@5, which measures the probability of having the correct match in top-$5$ candidates.
+To avoid randomness, we test 10 times and record the average score.
 As shown in the table, our method outperforms other re-ranking approaches for all three subsets by a large margin.
-The improvement of $k$-reciprocal re-ranking is limited, which might be caused by the insufficient contextual information in the gallery set (one image per identity).
+Improvement of $k$-reciprocal re-ranking is limited, which might be caused by the insufficient contextual information in the gallery set (one image per identity).
 The $\alpha$QE gains a slight improvement over the baseline by taking the query-to-query similarities into account.
-The comparison between $\alpha$QE and our approach demonstrates the superiority of discriminative correlation prediction.
+Comparison between $\alpha$QE and our approach demonstrates the superiority of discriminative correlation prediction.

-\textbf{Market1501.} Our method achieves the second-best CMC@1, which equals 95.49\% with only 0.12\% difference compared to the best obtained by ECN re-ranking.
-For mAP, the best result 94.55\% is produced by GNN re-ranking, which is 0.6\% higher than ours.
+\textbf{Market1501.} Our method achieves the second-best CMC@1, which equals 95.46\% with only 0.15\% difference compared to the best obtained by ECN re-ranking.
+For mAP, the best result 94.55\% is produced by GNN re-ranking, which is 0.73\% higher than ours.
 We ascribe this unsatisfying result to the lack of training data.
 As shown in \cref{table:dataset}, Marker1501 is the smallest amongst all six datasets with only 13k images for training.
 The backbone itself has already been facing over-fitting problems, not even for building a re-ranking network without extra training data.